Is it possible that using certain supplements can help improve the function of your thyroid?

 I don’t think it’s really well-known how supplements work or why certain supplements work and others don’t.

-Much of the research into these compounds has to do with how the active ingredients in certain supplements interact inside of your cells.
+Much of the research into these compounds has to do with how the active ingredients in certain supplements interact inside your cells.

 And this is great, but it doesn’t provide a reason why some supplements, even with the exact same ingredients, don’t work as well as others.